symfony/symfony-docs/book/routing.rst

     The ``methods`` option was introduced in Symfony 2.2.
 Use the ``_method`` requirement in older versions.

-Despite the fact that these two routes have identical paths (``/contact``), the first route will match only GET requests and the second route will match only POST requests.
-This means that you can display the form and submit the form via the same URL, while using distinct controllers for the two actions.
+The first route will match only GET requests and the second route will match both GET and POST requests.
+Neither of these routes will match other methods like PUT or DELETE requests.

 .. note::